XDynames/XDynames.github.io/_posts/2019-01-05-smi-group-project.md

 The **forward** algorithm begins with the null model.
 At each iteration, the P-value is calculated for each term that is not currently included in the model.
 If the smallest P-value is less than a threshold (in our case 0.05), the term with that P-value is added to the model.
 The **backward** algorithm begins with the full model, and at each iteration, calculates the P-values for all terms in the model.
 If the highest P-value exceeds the chosen threshold, that term is removed from the model.
 This is repeated until all included terms are significant.
 The **stepwise** algorithm begins with the null model.
 At each iteration, one step of forward selection is performed, using a liberal P-value such as 0.20, and one step of backward elimination is performed using a lower P-value such as 0.05.
 This is repeated until no further changes occur in the model.

 Three different full models were considered.
 The first full model included all predictors but no interaction terms.
 The second used only those terms, either individual predictors or interactions between them, that were identified as significant in the previous section.
 The third included all predictor terms and all interaction terms.
-The criteria scores and k-fold mean square error for models obtained using each algorithm and heuristic are presented on Tables 3 and 4.
+The criteria scores and k-fold mean square error for models obtained using each algorithm and heuristic.

 Using the first full model, where no interaction terms were included, led to the selection of the same best model irrespective of algorithm or heuristic.
 The AIC for this model was the highest overall.
 The BIC was somewhat lower, though not the lowest overall.
 The k-fold MSE scores were the highest.
 Given these results, this model was a poor candidate for final selection.